trishume/mjolnir.th.hints/Readme.md

 ## Installation

-Not on luarocks yet so you have to compile it yourself.
+You can install from luarocks by running the command below.
+You'll need to install Mjolnir and luarocks beforehand.

+    luarocks install mjolnir.th.hints

+You can also install from source.
 You'll need to install Mjolnir and possibly moonrocks (`luarocks install --server=http://rocks.moonscript.org moonrocks`).

 Then just run `luarocks make` in a clone of this git repo and it should install.